prebid/prebid.github.io/_includes/mobile/rewarded-server-side-configuration.md

 The Rewarded Ad Unit assumes special behavior that should be configurable by the platform or publisher according to the application or ad experience guides.

-Configuration of rewarded ad unit can be done by defining the Prebid Server [passthrough extension](https://docs.prebid.org/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#request-passthrough) and using a stored impression-level request on the server.
+Configuration of rewarded ad unit can be done by defining the Prebid Server [passthrough extension](https://docs.prebid.org/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#request-passthrough) or by using a stored impression-level request on the server.

-Prebid SDK will search for a particular `rwdd` object in `$.seatbid.bid.ext.prebid.passthrough` of bid response to configure the behavior of the Rewarded Ad Unit.
+Prebid SDK will search for a particular `rwdd` object in `$.seatbid.bid.ext.prebid.passthrough` of bid response to configure the behavior and rendering of the Rewarded Ad Unit.
 The following table describes the structure and usage purpose of `rwdd` configuration parameters.

 {: .table .table-bordered .table-striped }
 | Attribute | Type | Description | Example |
 |-----------|------|-------------|---------|
 | `reward`             | object <br> (optional)   | Metadata provided by the publisher to describe the reward.                                                             |<code>{<br>&nbsp;"type": "SuperDollars",<br>&nbsp;"count": 10<br>}</code> |